 The Max Hydration Method was developed by a lady on BHM Forum.
 The idea behind the method is to help all hair types achieve maximum curl definition and moisture retention.

-The Max Hydration Method involves 5 steps, which can be very time consuming but I use the modified method, which cuts down the time significantly.
+The Max Hydration Method involves 5 steps, which can be very time-consuming but I use the modified method, which cuts down the time significantly.

 A complete breakdown of the Max Hydration Method will follow this article so keep your eye on the blog over the next few days.

-Where to Buy Liquid Amino Acid?
+Where to Buy Liquid Amino Acids?